khornberg/elasticpypi/readme.md

     TABLE: "elasticpypi"              # You can change me if you want, but do you?
     USERNAME: "elasticpypi"           # You can change me if you want, but do you?
     PASSWORD: "something-secretive"   # CHANGE ME
-    OVERWRITE: false                  # Only applies to the local server.
-                                      # If true will overwrite packages
 ```

 # Deploy